ajitagupta/book-library-crud-api/README.md

 With the help of an API gateway we can keep microservices unaware of the location  of a given functionality.
 No matter if we're splitting a  monolith or we decide to move some functionality to a different microservice, we can have all the other microservices working without any impact if they always pass through the API gateway.
 We get even looser coupling between our microservices.
 In addition, this edge service adds load balancing to our infrastructure.

-After adding another dependency in `pom.xml` (please remove the `-mvc` at the end of the `artifactId`) and several routing entries to `application.properties` we can access our GET API via `http://localhost:8099/consumer-feign/library/22`, for instance.
+After adding another dependency in `pom.xml` and several routing entries to `application.properties` we can access our GET API via `http://localhost:8099/consumer-feign/library/22`, for instance.

 ### Note
+Please remove the `-mvc` at the end of the `artifactId` in the new dependency.

 Start the Eureka Server, the Config Client, the OpenFeign Consumer, and the API Gateway, in the respective order.